 - BY MAKES

-Exotic exterior lights are not required as the functional ones are, but they can make a vehicle look nicer and newer.
-Aftermarket exterior lights can be hooked up on the underside of a vehicle (undercar lights), or can be added in strips around the body of the vehicle (lighting strips).
-Though not legal in every jurisdiction, undercar lights and other exterior lights that are used only for exotic effect make not serve a purpose, but they do turn a vehicle look hipper and more mainstream than cars using only their headlights and tail lights at dark.
+Exotic exterior lights are not must to have as the functional ones are, but they can make a vehicle look hotter and newer.
+Modified exterior lights can be hooked up on the underside of a vehicle (undercar lights), or can be installed in strips around the body of the vehicle (lighting strips).
+Though not legal in every jurisdiction, undercar lights and other exterior lights that are used only for exotic effect make not serve a purpose, but they do transform a vehicle look hipper and more mainstream than cars using only their main headlights and tail lights at night.